 We’ve been following the genesis of Chase Bliss Audio‘s creative looper Blooper since NAMM 2019 and then in the Knobs videos below.
 On December 10th the Toronto videographer announced that the pedal is ready and will be shipping soon.
 The company raised almost 400,000 with a Kickstarter campaign for funding the pedal.

-The Blooper is a looper with imaginative options born from a collaboration between the Minneapolis pedal company and pedal videographer Knobs.
+The Blooper is a looper with tons of creative and, dare we say, imaginative features born from a collaboration between the Minneapolis pedal company and pedal videographer Knobs.
 It has way too many features to list, so we invite you to watch the videos below to get familiar with what it does. but here’s a brief description directly from the manufacturer:

 [It does] loop saving, eight layers of undo and redo, and external syncing.
 On the creative end, there are two channels of modifiers, a lo-fi Stability control, and three looping modes. blooper’s heart is Additive mode, which allows you to record sound modifiers directly into the loop like any other overdub.